-My spy thriller novel reviews all include logline examples too:
+My spy thriller novel reviews all include logline examples generated by the Killogator formula too:

 During World War One, British Intelligence recruit a famous writer and send him to run a spy ring in Switzerland.
 The farcical nature of his missions, and the tragic fate of many of the spies, leave him disillusioned with espionage.

 In nineteen-twenties Britain, a demobilised soldier advertises for ‘excitement’.
 Contacted by a young woman who suspects a foreign agent is blackmailing her father, he discovers a plot to instigate Bolshevik-style revolution and attempts to thwart it.